Alive (Pearl Jam song): Origin and recording

 Guitarist Stone Gossard wrote the music for the song, which he titled "Dollar Short", in 1990 when he was still a member of Mother Love Bone.
 According to Gossard in an interview for Pearl Jam's VH1 Storytellers special, Mother Love Bone frontman Andrew Wood had even sung on it.
 After Wood died of a heroin overdose, Gossard and his bandmate Jeff Ament started playing with guitarist Mike McCready with the hope of starting a new band.
 "Dollar Short" was one of five tracks compiled onto a tape called Stone Gossard Demos '91 that Gossard, Ament, and McCready circulated in the hopes of finding a singer and drummer for the group.

 The tape made its way into the hands of vocalist Eddie Vedder, who was working as a security guard for a petroleum company in San Diego, California, at the time.
 He listened to the tape shortly before going surfing, where lyrics came to him.
-"Alive" was the first song for which Vedder recorded vocals.
 Vedder mailed the tape back to Seattle.
 Upon hearing the tape, the band invited Vedder to come to Seattle and he was asked to join the band.

 The band, then called Mookie Blaylock, recorded "Alive" during a demo session at London Bridge studio in January 1991.
 The version recorded during this session would later appear on the group's debut album, Ten, and on the promotional "Alive" EP.
 During album mixing sessions in England in June 1991, mixer Tim Palmer had McCready add to the song's outro solo.
 McCready recorded a number of attempts at the solo, and Palmer edited them into a composite version.
 The guitarist was unsatisfied with the result, so he made another attempt at the solo, this time using a Uni-Vibe while recording.
 "He had another go at it", Palmer recalled, "and got it right away.
 There was no piecing together to do; it was one take."